nevsnode/gordon/README.md

 Flag|Type|Description
 ----|----|-----------
-v|bool|Set this flag to enable verbose/debugging output c|string|Pass this flag with the path of the configuration file _(Overrides the default `goophry.config.json`)_ l|string|Pass this flag with the path of the logfile _(Overrides the setting from the configuration file)_
+V|bool|Set this flag to show the current Goophry version v|bool|Set this flag to enable verbose/debugging output c|string|Pass this flag with the path of the configuration file _(Overrides the default `goophry.config.json`)_ l|string|Pass this flag with the path of the logfile _(Overrides the setting from the configuration file)_